ICT Support Technicians

 Accredited (Award)

-TAFE SA offers courses relevant to this occupation including the Advanced Diploma of Computer Systems Technology.
-Pathways include the Certificate II and III in Information, Digital Media and Technology and Certificate IV in Information Technology.
+TAFE SA offers courses relevant to this occupation including the Certificate IV in Information Technology (Systems Administration Support).
+Pathways include Certificate III in Information Technology.

 Still Unsure!
 Then try one of the many short courses also offered through TAFE SA.
 Check the website for the full list of short courses.